RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 published: true
 ---

-## 1. Introduction
 The natural world around us is rife with examples of transformations applied to objects that retain some underlying property of the object before and after the transformation.
 For example, rigid motions in 3D-space that preserve a particular molecule.
 A simple example is rotation of a 2-D square ( in XY plane ) about the Z axis.
 A 0, 90, 180 and 270  degree rotation has no impact on the square shape and orientation.
 Such transformations are called ***symmetries***.Two symmetries can be combined to form another symmetry and every symmetry has an opposite or inverse symmetry.
 For instance,  90 and 180 degree rotation can be combined to produce a 270 degree rotation that does not change a square.
 Also,a  rotation counterclockwise by 90 degrees can be undone by rotation clockwise by 90 degrees. ***Groups*** are a collection of transformations that preserve some underlying structure of a set to  which they are applied.

 Historically, groups were not separate from their ***representation*** as a set of transformations.
 However, in the late nineteenth century Cayley formulated an ***abstract*** definition of a group that separated it from it from its representation as a group of transformations or ***tranformation groups*** .
 This enabled effective study of transformations which might drastically differ in how they are represented but in essence can be defined as the same generic abstract objects.
 Representation theory aims to understand different ways in which  groups can be realized as linear transformations of a euclidean space.

-## 2. How is group theory relevant in machine learning
+## 1. How is group theory relevant in machine learning

 In machine leanring there are several tasks that require classification, prediction and detection of structured data.
 For classification it is requried that that the output of the model does not change with change in orientation of position of the strcutured data ( **invariance** ).
 For prediction and detection tasks, it is required that the output of the model changes in the same way as the input changes (**equivariance**).
 For instance, is a model that detect the co-ordinates of a person in a pitcure on the left.
 It should be able to detect the correct co-ordinates of the same person if the location of the person changes.